Lcfvs/easy-require/readme.md

 Add a script element to your web page.

-For this example, I assume that I have two folders containing my modules `/js/sources` & `/js/min`, it's only an example, use the directories You want.
+For this example, I assume that I have two folders containing my modules `/js/sources` & `/js/min`, it's only an example, use the directories you want.

 <b>development mode :</b>
 ```HTML